How much does a funeral cost in South Australia? (2026 guide)

 Provider pricing (advertised base packages):

 Most of the available pricing for SA comes from national providers rather than local SA-based operators.
-The 2019 Gathered Here data reported an SA average of $2,829 for direct cremation, but that figure is several years old and should be treated as indicative rather than current.
+A 2019 Gathered Here pricing report recorded an SA average of $2,829 for direct cremation, but that figure is several years old and should be treated as indicative rather than current.

 No local independent SA funeral director price lists were available in our research.
 This is a data gap.
 Local providers may charge more or less than the national operators listed above.
 Request quotes directly from Adelaide-based providers to compare.